 - Registration and official recognition of student organizations is administered by the Department of Student Activities and Involvement.
 All student organizations must be officially registered with the Department of Student Activities and Involvement in order to meet on campus, and to use University facilities.

-- The following are minimum eligibility requirements for any student to hold a leadership position in an officially registered student organization at the University of Florida.
+- The following are minimum eligibility requirements for any student to hold a leadership position (President, Vice President or Treasurer) in an officially registered student organization at the University of Florida.
 Student organizations are encouraged to consider higher requirements if appropriate for their specific group.
-In order to hold an elected or appointed office in a student organization, a student must:

 - Undergraduate students must be registered for twelve (12) credits in the Fall and Spring semesters, have a minimum 2.5 cumulative academic average and cannot have an academic warning or be on academic probation;